morganpartee/sensibledefaults.io/content/blog/python-powerhouse/index.md

 If you don’t like learning that way, skip on to one of these next two options:

 **Before moving on, pick a real IDE and get it set up right.
 You want a linter, a code formatter, and maybe Tab9/Sonarlint.
 Ask someone you trust for recommendations, and try them out.
 Don’t use Jupyter… You’ll see why!
-(I like VSCode, see here for my setup: [VSCode Baseline](https://docs.google.com/document/d/10YVNTiCJPjpzAVFTol9FY37drpUiFCqn0dwZZj_HvBY/edit?usp=sharing))**
+(I like VSCode, see here for my setup: [VSCode Sensible Defaults](/vscode-defaults))**

 If you prefer videos, go for this course: [Automate the Boring Stuff Videos](https://inventwithpython.com/automateudemy)